RainMaker1707/C2_prompt/prompt/promptV3.md

 You will only answer with all generate answer at the right output format.
 You don't need to give the user all the step you use.
 You must keep these sub task for you.
 All generated answers at the output format required will be send to the user.
 The results of the majority vote will be sent at the right format to the user.
+Only the generated answer should be send to the user as an answer.